|

 Wrap fish in cheese cloth.

-Place in rapidly boiling liquid, cover pan, return to boil, then
+Place in rapidly boiling liquid, cover pan, return to boil, then reduce to simmer.

 Follow cooking guidelines above.